Lemma (morphology): Morphology

 The form of a word that is chosen to serve as the lemma is usually the least marked form, but there are several exceptions such as the use of the infinitive for verbs in some languages.

 For English, the citation form of a noun is the singular (and non-possessive) form: mouse rather than mice.
 For multiword lexemes that contain possessive adjectives or reflexive pronouns, the citation form uses a form of the indefinite pronoun one: do one's best, perjure oneself.
 In European languages with grammatical gender, the citation form of regular adjectives and nouns is usually the masculine singular.
 If the language also has cases, the citation form is often the masculine singular nominative.

 For many languages, the citation form of a verb is the infinitive: French aller, German gehen, Hindustani जाना/جانا, Spanish ir.
 English verbs usually have an infinitive, which in its bare form (without the particle to) is its least marked (for example, break is chosen over to break, breaks, broke, breaking, and broken); for defective verbs with no infinitive the present tense is used (for example, must has only one form while shall has no infinitive, and both lemmas are their lexemes' present tense forms).
-For Latin, Ancient Greek, Modern Greek, and Bulgarian, the first person singular present tense is traditionally used, but some modern dictionaries use the infinitive instead (except for Bulgarian, which lacks infinitives; for contracted verbs in Ancient Greek, an uncontracted first person singular present tense is used to reveal the contract vowel: φιλέω philéō for φιλῶ philō "I love" [implying affection], ἀγαπάω agapáō for ἀγαπῶ agapō "I love" [implying regard]).
+For Latin, Ancient Greek, Modern Greek, Bulgarian, and Albanian, the first person singular present tense is traditionally used, but some modern dictionaries use the infinitive instead (except for Albanian and Bulgarian, which lack infinitives; for contracted verbs in Ancient Greek, an uncontracted first person singular present tense is used to reveal the contract vowel: φιλέω philéō for φιλῶ philō "I love" [implying affection], ἀγαπάω agapáō for ἀγαπῶ agapō "I love" [implying regard]).
 Finnish dictionaries list verbs not under their root, but under the first infinitive, marked with -(t)a, -(t)ä.

 For Japanese, the non-past (present and future) tense is used.
 For Arabic the third-person singular masculine of the past/perfect tense is the least-marked form and is used for entries in modern dictionaries.
 In older dictionaries, which are still commonly used, the triliteral of the word, either a verb or a noun, is used.
-This is similar to Hebrew, which also uses the third-person singular masculine perfect form, e.g. ברא bara' create, כפר kaphar deny.
-Georgian uses the verbal noun.
+This is similar to Hebrew, which also uses the third-person singular masculine perfect form, e.g., ברא bara' create, כפר kaphar deny.
+Georgian uses the verbal noun, as does Bangla.
 For Korean, -da is attached to the stem.